staltz/citw-book/chapter-5/exercise.md

 # Exercise

 Now is your turn!
 Let's build something real with React Native.
 Pick an [open data backend](https://github.com/toddmotto/public-apis), invent a nice idea, then build a simple app that uses that data.
+As a reference, check the [source code for the Recipe Explorer app](https://github.com/staltz/citw-demo).

 As a tip, most apps have: